What Will It Take To Finally End Congo's Ebola Outbreak In 2020?

 Put in more armed guards to protect health workers ...

 David Gressly, the U.N.'s emergency Ebola response coordinator for the Congo outbreak, says that since the Nov.
-28 attacks he's been in communication with both the U.N. and Congo's government about how each may bolster the security they provide to Ebola responders as well as to the general population.
+28 attacks he has been in communication with both the U.N. and Congo's government about how each may bolster the security it provides to Ebola responders as well as to the general population.

 For instance, in a remote rural area called Lwemba where many new cases appear to be concentrated, "the Congolese army told me that they were going to double the number of troops on the ground in terms of providing security," Gressly says.
 "And, of course, municipal forces are patrolling in that area as well.
 There may be some more work to be done on that side.
 But those steps are very encouraging as a way forward."

-... or maybe don't.
+... or maybe don't

 Brian Moller, emergency coordinator for the aid group Doctors Without Borders in North Kivu province, where the outbreak has been most intense, says the impulse to step-up armed guards is "understandable."
 But he argues that it's short-sighted and will likely backfire, particularly if the guards are stationed at or near health care facilities, or used as escorts for Ebola responders.

 After years of abuse at the hands of Congo's military, the local population is already mistrustful of these troops, Moller notes.
-Most recently, the local population has protested both the military and U.N. peacekeepers for failing to protect them from a spate of massacres over the last several months by one of the largest rebel groups in the area, the Allied Democratic Forces.
+Most recently, the local population has protested both the military and U.N. peacekeepers for failing to protect them from a spate of massacres over the past several months by one of the largest rebel groups in the area, the Allied Democratic Forces.

 So if health workers are seen to be aligned with security forces, "this just adds to the mistrust that already exists around Ebola," Moller says.
 "This mistrust then leads to increased security presence [by armed forces], which leads to more mistrust, in a downward spiral."

-Citing this very concern, last month Doctors Without Borders halted its operations in one of hot spots where Ebola responders were attacked — a rural region called Biakato.
+Citing this very concern, last month Doctors Without Borders halted its operations in one of the hot spots where Ebola responders were attacked — a rural region called Biakato.

 Find out who was behind the latest attacks